Diffusion World Model: Future Modeling Beyond Step-by-Step Rollout for Offline Reinforcement Learning: Abstract

 \section{Abstract}

 We introduce Diffusion World Model (DWM), a conditional diffusion model capable of predicting multistep future states and rewards concurrently.
 As opposed to traditional one-step dynamics models, DWM offers long-horizon predictions in a single forward pass, eliminating the need for recursive queries.
 We integrate DWM into model-based value estimation~\cite{feinberg2018model}, where the short-term return is simulated by future trajectories sampled from DWM.
 In the context of offline reinforcement learning, DWM can be viewed as a conservative value regularization through generative modeling.
 Alternatively, it can be seen as a data source that enables offline Q-learning with synthetic data.
 Our experiments on the D4RL~\cite{fu2020d4rl} dataset confirm the robustness of DWM to long-horizon simulation.
-In terms of absolute performance, DWM significantly surpasses one-step dynamics models with a $44\%$ performance gain, and achieves state-of-the-art performance.
+In terms of absolute performance, DWM significantly surpasses one-step dynamics models with a $44\%$ performance gain, and is comparable to or slightly surpassing their model-free counterparts. \looseness=-1